Duo67/Duo67.github.io/index.md

  * The 32nd International Joint Conference on Artificial Intelligence (IJCAI-23)
  * The 2023 Medical Image Computing and Computer-Assisted Intervention (MICCAI 2023)
  * The 37th AAAI Conference on Artificial Intelligence (AAAI-23)
- * China Automation Congress (CAC2021;CAC2022)
+ * China Automation Congress (CAC2021;CAC2022;CAC2023)

 ## Journal Reviewer
  * IEEE Transactions on Medical Imaging
  * IEEE Transactions on Neural Networks and Learning Systems
+ * IEEE Transactions on Automation Science and Engineering
+ * IEEE Journal of Biomedical and Health Informatics
  * CAAI Transactions on Intelligence Technology
- * IEEE Journal of Biomedical and Health Informatics
  * ACM Transactions on Knowledge Discovery from Data

 # Contact